bulletmark/mpr/README.md

     df                  Show flash usage on device.
     setrtc              Set the Real Time Clock (RTC) on device. version             Show version of mpremote tool.
-    config              Open the mpr configuration file with your $VISUAL editor.
+    config (cf)         Open the mpr configuration file with your editor.

 Type "mpr <command> -h" to see specific help/usage for any of the above commands.
 Note you can set default options in ~/.config/mpr.conf.
 Use "mpr